-The Commission's commitment to bilingualism underpins the achievement of these goals - our services, strategies and aspirations reflect the equal status of our official languages.
+The Commission's commitment to bilingualism underpins the achievement of these goals our services, strategies and aspirations reflect the equal status of our official languages.
 We value the diversity of our workforce, and the Commission is committed to diversifying the organisation through its Diversity and Inclusion Strategy.
-This Scheme deals solely with the provision of bilingual services in our official languages and our obligations in relation to the National Assembly for Wales (Official Languages) Act 2012.
+This Scheme deals solely with the provision of bilingual services in our official languages and our obligations in relation to the Act.